Vishnu917vj/MEME-STANCE-DETECTION/README.md

 ---

 **Happy Training! 🚀**
-*Update the paths, run the scripts, and get publication-ready results in hours.*
+*Download the dataset, update paths, run the scripts, and get publication-ready results in hours.*

 ---